keithledgerwood/WICLab-guide/03-o365-integration.md

 ### Customization with Okta Expression Language

 1. In the **Credential Details** section, for **Application username format** select **Custom**.
-1. For the **Custom** expression, enter the following, sample expression:
+1. For the **Custom** expression, copy and paste the following expression:

     ```javascript
     String.substringBefore(user.login,"@") + "@{{Office365.DomainName}}"